gp-repos/DockerCheatSheet/Info/docker-container.md

 -   `rm`: Remove one or more containers.
 -   `inspect`: Display detailed information about a container.

+Each subcommand has its own set of options and parameters.
+You can use the `docker container <subcommand> --help` command to see the options and parameters for a specific subcommand.

-Here are some examples of using the `docker container` command:
+### Here are a some examples of using the `docker container` command:

+Start a stopped container:

+    docker container start my-container

+Stop a running container:

+    docker container stop my-container

 Create a new container based on the `nginx` image and run it in the background:

     docker container run -d --name mynginx nginx

-Start a stopped container:
+Run a command in a new container:

-    docker container start mynginx
+    docker container run -it --name my-container ubuntu bash

-Stop a running container:
+List all containers:

-    docker container stop mynginx
+    docker container ls

 Restart a container:

     docker container restart mynginx